csolink/csolink-model/docs/index.md

     * [in serviceunit population with](in_serviceunit_population_with.md) - holds between two componentservice or servicetypes that are available in the same serviceunit type or population
  * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
  * [componentservice associated with condition](componentservice_associated_with_condition.md) - holds between a componentservice and a error or observable feature that the componentservice or its variantcomponentservice may influence, contribute to, or correlate with
+ * [componentservice association](componentservice_association.md) - Co-occurrence of a certain variantcomponentservice marker and the observability of interest in the same individuals at above-chance level
+    * [componentservice associated with condition](componentservice_associated_with_condition.md) - holds between a componentservice and a error or observable feature that the componentservice or its variantcomponentservice may influence, contribute to, or correlate with
+    * [condition associated with componentservice](condition_associated_with_componentservice.md) - holds between a componentservice and a error or observable feature that may be influenced, contribute to, or be correlated with the componentservice or its incorrect correct/servicetypes
+ * [componentservice interacts with](componentservice_interacts_with.md) - holds between two componentservices whose observable effects are dependent on each other in some way - such that their combined observable effects are the result of some interaction between the activity of their servicetypes.
+Example is service-unit death when two componentservices simultaneously fail, or platform startup facilitating tenant services.
  * [condition associated with componentservice](condition_associated_with_componentservice.md) - holds between a componentservice and a error or observable feature that may be influenced, contribute to, or be correlated with the componentservice or its incorrect correct/servicetypes
  * [contraindicated for](contraindicated_for.md) - Holds between a administrative operational and a error or observability, such that a service with that error should not be repaired with the administrative operation.
  * [contributes to](contributes_to.md) - holds between two entities where the occurrence, existence, or activity of one causes or contributes to the occurrence or generation of the other